-Before we start - If you want to get your hands on a totally FREE seven day email course just for beginners, then click on the image below to get started, or head on over here to learn more about it.
+Before we start - If you want to get your hands on a totally FREE photography course just for beginners, then click on the image below to get started, or head on over here to learn more about it.
 You'll get your first email lesson sent straight to your inbox today, and be taking better photos in just one week :-)

 1) Learn Aperture Priority Mode

 The first thing to start off with is probably to learn how to shoot in Aperture Priority (AV) mode.
 AV mode allows you to take the camera away from AUTO, but with the safety of the camera still adjusting the other settings to get you the correct exposure.
 You'll need to learn a bit about Aperture, and Depth of Field, but once you do, you can start to tell your camera what aperture to use, and the camera will set the other two elements of exposure - shutter speed and ISO - for you.
 It's a great introduction to taking control of your camera.
 You can read all about aperture here .